How to Stage a Bedroom to Sell: Direct Answer

 How do you stage a master bedroom for sale?

 A staged master bedroom should feel like a luxury hotel suite.
 Focus on: white or neutral linens, layered pillows (2 to 3 euro pillows, 2 accent pillows, a throw at the foot), two matching nightstands with warm lamps on both sides, and all personal items removed.
 If the master bedroom doubles as an office or gym, fully revert it to bedroom function before listing.
-Buyers in Hinsdale expect the primary suite to be the crown jewel of the home -- it receives the most scrutiny of any room during a showing.
+Buyers expect the primary suite to be the crown jewel of the home, receiving the most scrutiny during a showing.

 How do you stage a bedroom without a bed?